Apfirebolt/pixabay-gallery-in-vue-and-buefy/README.md

 ## 💾 Project setup

-Simply install node modules for frontend, setup your env file and enter the API key which you should have retrieved from PixaBay website.
+Simply install node modules for frontend, setup your env file and enter the API keys which you should have retrieved from PixaBay and Flickr websites respectively.
 The API limits usage on an hourly basis to somewhere around 100 requests.
 But, it should be suffice for Educational and Experimental purposes.

 ```